tobspr-games/shapez-2-discord-bot/operationGraphDoc.md

 ## Shape variables

 In this command, "shape variables" are used to contain shape codes either defined by the user or by the result of an operation.
 Shape variables are simply a positive integer.
 A shape variable can't be used as an input multiple times and can't be asigned to/used as an output multiple times.
-They can also not be used as an input if they haven't be asigned a value (by manual definition or result of an operation).
+They can also not be used as an input if they haven't been asigned a value (by manual definition or result of an operation).
 However, if a variable is only used as output and not as input it will automatically be considered a "final output" and put at the bottom of the graph.

 ## Instructions